-The validity of third model in the parameter space was studied in details by us \cite{HCsCsB}.
+The validity of the third model in the parameter space was studied in detail by us \cite{HCsCsB}.
 At $T=0$ it was found that the allowed parameter range of $\gamma$ shrinks to the single point of $\gamma=0$.
-Here we have found that the first and second model has a finite range in $\gamma$ even at $T=0$.
-Surprisingly, the short time behaviors of the first and the third model are the same; see Sec. \ref{subsec:short_time_expansions}.
+Here we have found that the first and second models have a finite range in $\gamma$ even at $T=0$.
+Surprisingly, the short-time behaviors of the first and the third models are the same; see Sec. \ref{subsec:short_time_expansions}.